Neuroethics: Agency in the Age of Brain Science

 - Do brain stimulation treatments impair a patient’s autonomy or sense of self?

 - Does having a mental disorder excuse bad behavior?

-- Is addiction a brain disease?
+- Is addiction a chronic brain disease?

 - Are pills and brain stimulation appropriate methods of moral improvement?

-The book provides an opinionated survey of the field through gripping case studies and serious attention paid to both the philosophical issues and scientific evidence.
-It develops a nuanced neuroethics that reconceives human agency as less conscious and reliable but more diverse and flexible than we ordinarily think.
-The text includes a glossary, discussion questions, and a writing style that’s accessible to students and scholars in both the sciences and humanities.
+The book provides an opinionated tour of neuroethics through gripping case studies and serious attention paid to both the philosophical issues and scientific evidence.
+The result is a nuanced neuroethics that reconceives human agency as less conscious and reliable, but more diverse and flexible, than we ordinarily think.
+A central lesson for medicine, law, ethics, and cognitive science is that disordered and neurotypical minds are more alike than they are different.

 Table of Contents